Prompt Template

 ChatPromptTemplate

-ChatPromptTemplate can be used to include a conversation history as a prompt.
+can be used to include a conversation history as a prompt.

-Messages are structured as tuples in the format (role , message ) and are created as a list.
+Messages are structured as tuples in the format (role

 role

-"human" : A user input message.
+: A user input message.ai

-"ai" : An AI response message.
+: An AI response message.

 ChatPromptTemplate(input_variables=['country'], input_types={}, partial_variables={}, messages=[HumanMessagePromptTemplate(prompt=PromptTemplate(input_variables=['country'], input_types={}, partial_variables={}, template='What is the capital of {country}?'), additional_kwargs={})])